International Applicants Admission Requirements

 1. Application: All international graduate applicants must submit an application and non-refundable application fee to the Graduate School.
 Apply and pay the application fee online at https://www.applyweb.com/apply/wing/menu.html.
 Paper applications are only available upon request in the Graduate School Office.

 3. Official U.S. Transcripts: If any undergraduate or graduate coursework was completed in the U.S., those official transcripts must be sent directly to the Graduate School from the issuing institution(s).
 We will not accept transcripts from applicants.
-Click here to download a transcript request form.
+Download the transcript request form (pdf - 102 KB) and submit directly to the providing institution.

 4. English Language Proficiency: All international graduate applicants must present one of the following to the Graduate School: a TOEFL score of at least 550 on the paper-based test or at least 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA) or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
 Applicants who take the TOEFL or IELTS must have the official score report sent to the Graduate School directly from the testing service.
 Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center.